xsmile/chromexup/README.md

     - Linux: `~/.config/`
     - macOS: `~/Library/Application\ Support/`
     - Windows: `%AppData%/`
+4. Repeat step 3. with a differently named configuration file for another browser variant if needed.
-4. Run `chromexup` to verify the tool is working as intended.
+5. Run `chromexup` to verify the tool is working as intended.
-5. Set up automatic updates if necessary (see next section).
+6. Set up automatic updates if necessary (see next section).

 ### Automatic Updates